ericrasmussen/quatronaut2020/README.md

 But, it works!
 Kind of!
 Feel free to use any of the code for your own rust and amethyst games.

-The controls are wasd for movement and the arrow keys for firing lasers.
+The controls are:

+* Movement: wasd
+* Lasers: arrow keys, or ijkl, or mouse

 ### Triple A Features